 12. International Sociology

-13. International Management (profiles with in-depth study of Chinese, Korean and Japanese)
+13. International Management (with Advanced Study of Chinese, Korean and Japanese)

 15. Hydrological Hazards: From Monitoring to Decision-Making (GOI)

-16. Organization of Tourist Activities (with in-depth study of the Chinese language)
+16. Organisation of Tourist Activities (with Advanced Study of the Chinese Language)

 17. Political Conflictology